 Defense Advanced Research Programs Agency (DARPA) - DLT

-ExThera’s next generation device, Seraph 200 has been successfuly evaluated in a collaborative research program with Battelle Memorial Institute, with the goal of developing a “Dialysis-Like Therapeutic” (DLT) intrinsic separation device to treat sepsis in wounded warriors In this program fundxed by a grant from DARPA, Seraph was the only device evaluated in the final phase of the competitive program, with other technologies having been downselected due to their inability to meet the program’s goals.
-Due to Seraph’s ability to quickly remove pathogens from a patient’s blood, DARPA regards the DLT program as having been a major success.
+ExThera’s next generation device, Seraph 200* has been successfully evaluated in a collaborative research program with Battelle Memorial Institute, with the goal of developing a “Dialysis-Like Therapeutic” (DLT) intrinsic separation device to treat sepsis in wounded warriors In this program funded by a grant from DARPA, Seraph was the only device evaluated in the final phase of the competitive program, with other technologies having been down selected due to their inability to meet the program’s goals.
+Due to Seraph’s ability to quickly remove pathogens from a patient’s blood, DARPA regards the DLT program as having been a success.

 Dialysis Patient Infections